-The summary statistics show that taking up private health insurance is highest among individuals with secondary education, private sector employees, working in service and sales (in 1996), married, Malay and Chinese, and living in West Malaysia or urban areas.
-Among different age groups, both males and females in the age range from 21 to 46 are the most prevalent group with private health insurance.
-The means for the health conditions variables show that people with hypertension bought more private health insurance compared to people with diabetes and asthma.
-The small differences between the means for the entire population and those with private health insurance in 1996 suggests-as expected in a strongly risk-rated system-limited adverse selection.
-Furthermore, the lower rates for those with insurance in 2006 may suggest favourable selection on these conditions.
-Whereas more than 30% of smokers had private health insurance in both 1996 and 2006, little difference was observed between the entire population and those with insurance.
+The summary statistics show that the taking up of private health insurance is the highest among individuals with secondary education, private sector employees, in service and sales (in 1996), married, Malay and Chinese, and living in West Malaysia or urban areas.
+Among different age groups, males or females in the younger age from 21 to 46 are the most prevalent group with private health insurance.
+The means for health conditions variables show that people with hypertension bought more private health insurance as compared to people with diabetes and asthma.
+The small differences between the means for the whole population and those with private health insurance in 1996 suggests, as expected in a strongly risk rated system, limited adverse selection and the lower rates for those with insurance in 2006 may even suggest favourable selection on these conditions.
+While more than 30% of smokers have private health insurance in 1996 and 2006 there is little difference between the whole population and those with insurance.
 This runs counter to the common finding of lower rates of smoking among the insured.